mpaguilar/msa-toy/DOCSTRINGS.md

 Evaluate consistency across multiple sources.

 Args:
     facts: List of Fact objects to evaluate for consistency between sources.
+Each fact has a source field.

 Returns:
     A float between 0.0 and 1.0 representing the cross-source consistency score.
+A higher score indicates more consistent facts.

 Notes:
     1. If fewer than two facts are present, returns 1.0 (perfect consistency by default).